 Below are some questions frequently presented to me as district technology coordinator.
-You may have the same question.
+You may have some of the same questions.
 If you do not see your question listed, submit your inquiry with the button below:

 Q: How safe is my child while using technology at school?

-Federal laws are in place to protect minors while they use technology and the internet at school.
+A: Federal laws are in place to protect minors while they use technology and specifically the internet at school.
 Our school complies with these laws through the use of web content filtering and firewalls, email monitoring, and traceable, managed user accounts.
 Privacy and safety of our students is of the utmost importance to us, and we are taking every measure to ensure that our students are practicing safety in their online activities.
-Students and parents are also encouraged to read, understand, and review the district's Acceptable Use Policy, which is signed by parent(s)/guardian(s) at the beginning of each student's enrollment.
+Students and parents are also encouraged to read, understand, and review the district's Acceptable Use Policy, which is signed by parent(s)/guardian(s) at the beginning of each student's enrollment, and available upon request.

-Q: Does my internet at home have the same privacy and content safeguards as the school's?
+Q: Does my internet at home have any safeguards like the schools do?

-No. Personal home or residential networks do not automatically come with these safeguards from your Internet Service Provider.
-It's critical for parents/guardians to understand exactly what that their student(s) can access at home.
+A: No. Personal home or residential networks do not automatically come with these safeguards from your Internet Service Provider.
+It's critical for parents/guardians to understand exactly what that their child(ren) can access at home.
 Typically, when at home, users have wide open, unrestricted access to the internet.

-Additional safeguards can be applied to home networks, but some technical knowledge is necessary, and each home setup will look different.
+Additional safeguards can be applied to home networks, but some technical knowledge is necessary, and each home setup is different.
 Ask your internet service provider about this if you have questions, utilize devices' parental controls, and always closely monitor your students' online activities.

 Q: I want to get a computer for my child(ren) to use for school work and for recreation, and I don't want to spend too much money.
 What should I look for?

-PCs or Mac (Apple) brands are also perfectly fine, but can be significantly more expensive and often more complex to manage.
+PCs (Windows) or Mac (Apple) brands are also perfectly fine, but can be significantly more expensive and often more complex to manage.
 They can handle more complex jobs and third-party software.
-For some unique situations, these might be preferred, but for most students, Chromebooks will work perfectly.
+For some unique situations, these might be preferred, but for most students, Chromebooks will work great.
 Learn more here.